 Trek the way back to Everest Base Camp today.

-Drive to Gyirong Port in early morning.
+Drive to Gyirong Port in the early morning.
 You are required to walk on your own to cross the border bridge which is about 50m long.
 Your Nepali driver will greet you at the other side of the bridge and transfer you to Kathmandu.
+Although the distance between Gyirong Port and Kathmandu is only over 160 kilometers, due to the poor mountain road conditions, it takes 6-7 hours from Gyirong Port to Kathmandu.

 Cost & Inquiry